 Meals tend to be different when traveling.
 Plan to have something to eat before your travels begin, preferably something light and something already packaged and ready-to-eat snacks.
 Carry water to prevent dehydration.
 These tips for traveling with an older adult can also be given for traveling with children because no one eats the same things when you’re on vacation – right?

 Does the person have difficulty walking, talking, hearing, or having an external or internal implanted appliance or device?
 There may be interference with airport security or with metal detectors.
 Having the appropriate documentation for the device may be helpful in some situations.
-Alerting the TSA to such devices during the security checks will be beneficial.
+Alerting the TSA to such devices during security checks will be beneficial.
 Durable medical equipment such as canes, crutches, and walkers are allowed onboard an airplane.
-Get wheelchair assistance in advance with airline personnel and check the wheelchair at the gate.
+Get wheelchair assistance in advance from airline personnel and check the wheelchair at the gate.
 Consider reserving an aisle seat for the individual if flying.

 Set The Pace